 - cherry 250 quartersawn & 504 flats swan, it’s nearly half from flats swan to quartersawn

 - Walnut is 250 to 500 psi

-Which Carpentry Clamps You Should Buy
+Which Carpentry Clamps Should You Buy

-Now as far as buying, it’s better to sort of mix it up as far as a light-duty, medium-duty, heavy-duty clamp.
-Sometimes, you will just need to clamp a little piece of wood to something like a bit of stop block.
+Now as far as buying, it’s better to sort of mix it up as far as a light-duty, medium-duty, and heavy-duty clamp.
+Sometimes, you just need to clamp a little piece of wood to something like a bit of stop block.
 Throw a little super glue on it and put a light-duty clamp.
 It’s easy to grab & just slap it on.
 It’s great for small projects.

-When you get in a pipe clamp, you’re not going to bend a 3/4 inch piece of Steel.
+When you get in a pipe clamp, you’re not going to bend a 3/4-inch piece of Steel.
 And what’s incredible about pipe clamps as you can build any size clamp you want.
 You can go to online marketplaces to get the size you want and get couplers for them.
 By the way, if you get black clamps when they get wet with glue, they will stain your wood.
 So spend a little bit more and get the steel ones.

 So if you have some massive glue-up, you need to do it, and you don’t know how you’re going to get it done.
-You can get a couple of 4-foot long pipe clamps; get a coupler for them.
+You can get a couple of 4-foot-long pipe clamps; get a coupler for them.
 Now you have an eight-foot-long pipe clamp.

 Also Read: Top 5 Picture Frame Clamps for Woodworking.

 I hope you have got the proper gist about the types of wood clamps.